donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 Ther are two ways displayed below to build Image Gallerys with Jekyll using [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/)

-* This post is still a work in progress!

-The First is a Simple Gallery that Loops throught all images in a folder resizing the display image online and using the origional image in LightGallery.
+The First is a Simple Gallery that Loops throught all images in a folder resizing the isotope page gallery display image online, using the origional image opened in LightGallery.

-The Second is driven off of a data yml file, a hard way to do it, but it gives you a mobie responsive data-responsive set of images kind of like a srcset but for a Isotope - LightGallery responsive display, using 4 image sizes.
+The Second is driven off of a data yml file, a hard way to do it, but it gives you a mobie responsive data-responsive set of images kind of like a data-srcset but for a Isotope - LightGallery responsive display, using 4 or more image sizes.

 ## Image sizing

 Getting the five image sizes for the complex gallery is alot of work.
 If your on Github Pages Cloudinary will not work.
 So I use Graphics Magic and then add the correct file extenshions for the size as image-th.jpg for the thumnail size, I use 320px for the thumbnail size.
 Including 3 others image-320.jpg, image-800.jpg and image-1200.jpg, the main display image in lightgallery as image-1200.jpg.
 Your can use different sizes to fit the needs for your site.

 If there is any confusion to the contents of this post add a comment below or go to the repo for: Donald Boulton at: [Github Repo](https://github.com/donaldboulton/DWB) and view the code.
 Both my Simple and Complex Gallerys displayed on my Gallery Page.
-The only Gallerys that are Comple or yml driven are my CAT Gallerys.
+The only Gallerys that are Complex or yml driven are my CAT Gallerys.

 ## Config and folder structure